QUESTION From: Jaime in MD

 I like the efficiency of saving servers and bartenders unnecessary steps but not at the cost of consistency or visual appeal.

-Additionally, few people are looking to pound mimosas (or Michiladas) during brunch to let loose.
+Although pitchers of mimosas do have their place in some markets / concepts, finer establishments find fewer people looking to pound mimosas (or Michiladas) during brunch to let loose.
 In my experience, those folks will use a mimosa as a prelude to something a bit stronger....like a martini, mixed drink, bottle of rosé or something...depending on your crowd/concept a very strong bloody mary that may resemble a plateau de fruits de mer more than a tomato/clamato juice on the rocks (like this one called a “Chum Bucket” at The Surfing Pig in Wildwood NJ: http://youtu.be/78tZYyO3-6c).

 As far as your concern over waste: You should be paying low enough price point on the sparkling wine (or adjust your prices accordingly) so that those 0.3s or 0.4s shouldn’t matter much at all (but pay equal if not more attention to your magins).
 Additionally, be sure you’re using gas bottle stoppers in between pours except for big pushes.